codergs/SocketProgrammingJAVA/README.md

 which will be used for encryption and decryption and will also automatically authenticate the communicating parties.

-UDPSender.Java and SenderFunction.java are at the client side, and UDPReceiver.java and ReceiverFucnction.java is at serer side.
+UDPSender.java and SenderFunction.java are at the client side, and UDPReceiver.java and ReceiverFucnction.java is at serer side.
 You can test the script using to local instance if Eclipse running on localhost.